OASIS: Independent living services for older Alabamians who are blind or have vision loss

 The Older Alabamians System of Information and Services program, known as OASIS, is a federally funded program designed to assist individuals age 55 and older who are blind or visually impaired in living more independently in their homes and communities.
 OASIS offers older Alabamians:

-In FY 2014, OASIS provided assistance to 1,033 older Alabamians with vision problems, helping them to maintain their independence.
-These services are provided through a network of rehabilitation teachers and orientation-and-mobility specialists located throughout Alabama.
+In FY 2016, OASIS provided assistance to 1,024 older Alabamians with vision problems, helping them to maintain their independence.
+These services were provided through a network of vision rehabilitation therapists and orientation-and-mobility specialists located throughout Alabama.

 In 2010, OASIS partnered with the Alabama Institute for the Deaf and Blind to start Camp SAVI, a week-long program for OASIS consumers and their loved ones.
 The camp provides participants with helpful information, instruction on independent living techniques, and inspiration on how to adapt to living with vision loss.
 Visit the Camp SAVI page for more information.